LucasWinkler/LucasWinkler/README.md

 - I'm a recent graduate of the Computer Programmer/Analyst course at Conestoga College
 - 2022 Goals:
   - Learn more about web development in general
-  - Improve on my C# skills
-  - Focus on back-end development via ASP.Net Core MVC
+  - Improve on front-end development
-  - Finally, continue learning react
+  - Learn React
-  - Find a fun job to help improve my skills
+  - Lastly, find a fun job to help improve my skills
 - Fun facts: I enjoy a bit of video editing and building custom keyboards

 ### Connect with me: